 In 2018 we really upped our reading/audible game and got nerdy learning about true behaviour change.
 “The Secret” and Tony Robbins take a seat please.

-After subtracting the books that you might find drier than a hog's bath mat, we were left with three of the most important books we read this year…
+After subtracting the books that you might find drier than a hog's bath mat, we were left with three of the more important, digestible books that we read this year…

 1) Atomic Habits by James Clear

 This book distills complex topics into simple behaviors that can be readily applied to daily life and work.
 It’s packed with practical strategies that will teach you how to master tiny behaviors that lead to remarkable results.